Rajpratik71/Mininet-wiki/Mininet 2.2.0 Release Notes.md

 * Currently the Stanford Reference Switch (`--switch user`) and the CPqD switch (also `--switch user` if it is installed) do not correctly forward to MAC address `00:00:00:00:00:01`.
 This means that they will not work with `--mac` or `autoSetMacs=True`.

+* IPv6 keeps coming back, even though we try to disable it!
+Although it's good that IPv6 is now correctly virtualized, this means that the Mininet VM does not now disable IPv6 globally as intended.
+This means that unless you disable IPv6 in each Mininet host, you may see IPv6's irritating neighbor discovery packets.
+On the up side, it is now easier to use IPv6 in Mininet.

 ### Bug Reports and Support

 You are encouraged to submit reports for any additional **bugs** you may